 However, a distribution to a surviving spouse or alternate payee does not count as a mandatory distribution.
 The plan administrator must notify a distributee in writing when a distribution will be paid in a direct rollover to an IRA.

-A Keogh Plan is a qualified defined-benefit or a defined-contribution retirement plan set up by a self-employed person or partnership.
+A defined-contribution retirement plan set up by a self-employed person or partnership.
 (The term "Keogh" is used less and less frequently, so the remainder of this article will refer to Keogh plans as "qualified plans.")

 The plan must meet the same: